-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts and charter schools shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.
+School districts and charter schools shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degrees, credits, and certificated years of experience.
 The minimum requirements are as follows: . . .

 (2) Districts and charter schools shall document academic credits . . .